miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored three female body parts and two blockades and fixed stairs.
 +Placed GLOCK near killed sewerworker and extended spiderchick scene.
 +Restored two unseen newspaper cuts and made web cameras stackable.
-+Improved corpse variety in warrens lair and the first start location.
++Improved corpse variety in warrens lair and made ladder accessible.
 +Added possibility to keep the Nosferatu alive for a humanity gain.
 Repaired warrens electrical terminal computer and pump 118a display.
 Made sure the quick Nosferatu dies and adjusted some warrens dates.